flare-foundation/docs/docs/technology/glossary.md

 : Communication between two or more technologically compatible blockchains that exist within the same ecosystem and share systems, protocols and code (e.g. Polkadot Parachains, Cosmos Tendermint chains or Ethereum layer 2 protocols).

 NFT { #nft }
-: Non-Fungible Tokens are digital representations of assets which are unique and therefore non-mergeable (non-fungible), made unforgeable by blockchain technology.
+: Non-Fungible Tokens are digital representations of assets which are unique and therefore non-mergeable (non-fungible), made impossible to copy by blockchain technology.
 Common use cases are certificates of authenticity or ownership, or limited edition collectibles.
 Most NFT tokens are built on the Ethereum network using standards ERC-721 and ERC-1155.

 Oracle { #oracle }
 : A mechanism to provide external information to a blockchain, so that it can be used by smart contracts, for example.
 Flare oracles are called [FTSO](#ftso).